leecr97/escher-sphere/README.md

 -Giving the user the ability to choose symmetry groups.

 ## Images
-The half-edge mesh, with the bottom-most triangular face and the right-most edge selected.
+The half-edge mesh, with the bottom-most triangular face and the top-most edge selected.
 ![](images/progress1.png)
 The bottom vertex is also selected, but the point is too small to be easily visible at the moment.